THS-International/website/src/markdown-pages/pt.md

 ---
 ![](/./pt-collage-4.jpg)

-The members of the Project Team are the core planning team of the THS International Reception.
+The Project Team is the core planning team of the THS International Reception.

-As a member of the Project Team you will:
+As a member of the Project Team, they have the following common tasks:

-* Represent THS International as a project team member.
+* Represent THS International as a Project Team member.
 * Participate in the event and activity planning process for new international students.
 * Participate in the obligatory team buildings and planning sessions.
 * Get the chance to participate in a grand "Thank You Event" post-Reception.